dataluscorp/browser/docs/performance/memory/about_colon_memory.md

 # about:memory

-about:memory is a special page within Firefox that lets you view, save, load, and diff detailed measurements of Firefox's memory usage.
+about:memory is a special page within Datalus that lets you view, save, load, and diff detailed measurements of Datalus's memory usage.
 It also lets you do other memory-related operations like trigger GC and CC, dump GC & CC logs, and dump DMD reports.
 It is present in all builds and does not require any preparation to be used.

 ## How to generate memory reports

-Let's assume that you want to measure Firefox's memory usage.
+Let's assume that you want to measure Datalus's memory usage.
 Perhaps you want to investigate it yourself, or perhaps someone has asked you to use about:memory to generate "memory reports" so they can investigate a problem you are having.
 Follow these steps.

--   At the moment of interest (e.g. once Firefox's memory usage has gotten high) open a new tab and type "about:memory" into the address bar and hit "Enter".
+-   At the moment of interest (e.g. once Datalus's memory usage has gotten high) open a new tab and type "about:memory" into the address bar and hit "Enter".
 -   If you are using a communication channel where files can be sent,